PM vows to 'make the best' of Pfizer plant site closure

 "The company is keeping all the options open in terms of what should happen to the site, including getting partner organisations to continue to work there and to get other companies to come in."

-He added: "The government will do everything it can, co-ordinated by David Willetts and head of the office of life sciences, to try and make sure we make the best of what, yes, is a depressing piece of news."'Leave a legacy'
+He added: "The government will do everything it can, co-ordinated by David Willetts and head of the office of life sciences, to try and make sure we make the best of what, yes, is a depressing piece of news."

 His comments came after the Conservative MP for South Thanet, Laura Sandys, asked for assurances that the government would do everything it could to secure the site and high-skilled jobs in the area.